MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-business/create-product-catalog.md

 5. Click **Save**.

-> The product is automatically set to “Active” status.
+  The product is automatically set to “Active” status.

->
-> **Note**
->
+  > [!Note]

   > If you edit a retired product, it will be set to “Retired status” on saving it.
 If a product is retired, you can reactivate it.

 ## Delete products